emarsden/pgmacs/README.md

     M-x pgmacs

 which will open a widget-based buffer to collect connection information (database name, hostname, port, etc.).
-It will then open the PGMacs main buffer, which will show you a list of the tables available in the database.
+It will then open the PGmacs main buffer, which will show you a list of the tables available in the database.

-You can also open pgmacs with a connection object from the pg.el library (function `pgmacs-open`), or with a PostgreSQL connection string such as `user=myself port=5432 dbname=mydb` (function `pgmacs-open/string`) or with a PostgreSQL connection URI such as `postgresql://%2Fvar%2Flib%2Fpostgresql/dbname` (function `pgmacs-open/uri`).
+You can also open PGmacs with a connection object from the pg.el library (function `pgmacs-open`), or with a PostgreSQL connection string such as `user=myself port=5432 dbname=mydb` (function `pgmacs-open/string`) or with a PostgreSQL connection URI such as `postgresql://%2Fvar%2Flib%2Fpostgresql/dbname` (function `pgmacs-open/uri`).